Written by Peter Rodriguez

 Where the Sources Come From: All sources cited in this series come from impartial researchers and scholars.
 Whether referencing the work of archaeologists, linguists, historians, or even theologians, none of the quoted texts come from individuals who share the set of teachings drawn from the Bible and presented in this series.
 All sources cited in this series come from impartial researchers and scholars.

-This Series Is Original: (1) Apart from the question of whether this work was created using AI, another similar frequently asked question raised before reading is whether this work was created by the author himself or copied from another work.
+This Series Is Original: (1) Apart from the question of whether this work was created using AI, another similar frequently asked question raised before reading is whether this work was created by the author himself.
 So, also because of this, let us address that as well.
 (2) This series is original.
 No content or sermon was stolen from others and published as the author’s own.
 To do so would be to take advantage of someone else’s labor and rob them the support they might need to create more material or the patronage they might need to dedicate their life entirely to this line of work in God’s mission.
 (3) There is no need for two different works to be in existence when one would have been all-sufficient.
 If a work like this already existed, the author would have gladly referenced it and encouraged others to read it, not write another one using different words or covering nearly the same subjects as the first one.
 (4) The originality of this series is also addressed to reassure readers that what they will find here is not a repetition of material available elsewhere.
 So, please, read this series.
 (5) And because this is not a copy of another work, the author asks for the reader’s understanding and patience regarding the time it takes to publish each new chapter.
 The process requires from him considerable time, the reading of many books, thorough research, in-depth study of the biblical text, and financial investment in acquiring sources and books.

 Aligned with the Church: (1) While this is an original work, the core and fundamental doctrines it presents are well-known and embraced by the organized church.
 This series is intentionally and clearly denominational in nature.
-Although the author drew its teachings from the Bible and allowed the Bible to speak for itself, the established doctrines of the church served as a guiding framework throughout the process.
+Although the author drew its teachings from the Bible and allowed the Bible to speak for itself, the established doctrines of the church served as a guiding framework throughout the writing process.
 (2) Through expository Bible teaching, this series offers a biblically structured presentation of those doctrines, along with impartial, easily accessible sources—conveniently gathered in one place—that support their claims.
 It also introduces new, previously unpublished revelations from Scripture that strengthen these same well-known doctrines.
-It also equips readers to navigate modern challenges, respond to new claims that has been opposing biblical truth, and also provides solutions to genuine and valid objections the author anticipates concerning some minor, secondary matters.
+It also equips readers to navigate modern challenges by responding to new claims that has been opposing biblical truth and by providing solutions to genuine and valid objections the author anticipates concerning some minor, secondary matters.
 (3) There is perfect agreement between this series and the teachings of the church, which is the “pillar and bulwark of the truth” (1 Timothy 3:15).
 This is not an independent work, and the author is a member of the organized church.
 In agreement with biblical teaching, the author submits to the authority of the church in all matters of doctrine (so long as it is in accordance with, and truly based on, the Word of God).
 (4) Thus, despite the originality of this work, the fundamental doctrines found in it are well-known and nothing in it goes against the fundamental doctrines of the organized church.
 We are one.